maxzheng/great-life-guide/README.md

    of limited time, and then focus on only one at a time to avoid overloading and context switching.
 If we do just that, everything actually gets done faster with higher quality.

-4. **Do the right thing** to maximize performance.
+4. **Do the right thing in the right way** to maximize performance.
 The fastest way to get things done is by doing the right thing as doing the wrong thing requires redo and some things can not be undone.
 Sometimes it's tempting to do the wrong thing for a short-term gain, but there are always consequences.
 In the long run, doing the right thing wins as it builds momentum from previous accomplishments.
 Always understand why you do something before how in order to do your best.
    Once you know what to do, then do it with everything that you got and don't let anything hold you back.
    Knowledge is only half of the story, action completes it, so don't be lazy; do as much as you can and persevere.
    What is right for you might not be right for others as each person has different information, so it's important to respect other people's decisions and properly exchange information to reach alignment.
+When you don't get the results you expect, then iterate or pivot -- learn from it and find a better way.
+The shortest path to success is learning from and leveraging others.

 Values
 ------